bcgov/platform-developer-docs/src/docs/automation-and-resiliency/cicd-pipeline-templates-for-private-cloud-teams.md

 To help teams that want to get started with pipeline automation, use the best security practices for pipeline development, or both, the Platform Services team created pipeline templates for automation technologies supported on the Private Cloud platform.

-**Note**: Supported technologies are available on the platform now and the Platform Services team has expertise with these technologies to help the product teams that use it.
-Teams can use any other automation technology outside of the platform, but the team might not have the expertise to support them if they need help
+**Note**: Supported technologies are available on the platform, and the Platform Services team has expertise with these technologies to help the product teams that use it.
+Product teams can use any other automation technology outside of the platform, but the Platform Services team might not have the expertise to support them if they need help

 ## Pipeline templates<a name="pipeline-templates"></a>

-Any product teams working in the Silver and Gold clusters on the Private Cloud platform can use pipeline templates.
+Any product teams working in the Silver or Gold clusters on the BC Gov Private Cloud PaaS can use pipeline templates.
 For guides on getting started with each of the supported technologies, see the [Security Pipeline Templates](https://github.com/bcgov/security-pipeline-templates) repository.

 ## Automation technologies<a name="automation-technologies"></a>